 The American Political Science Association interviewed Michael about his teaching on PoliticalScienceNow.

-Teaching Experience (selected):
+Selected Teaching Experience

 Wake Forest University

-Commencing Character: How Should We Live?
+How Should We Live?

 This seminar considers fundamental questions of human existence: What is a good life?
 Which values and virtues are needed to flourish, and which practices enable us to cultivate these values and virtues?
 To explore these questions, the course pairs Aristotle’s ancient ethics with contemporary commencement speeches focused on character.
 By combining virtue-related commencement addresses with pedagogical exercises designed to cultivate virtue, this course aims to help us not only to “know what virtue is, but,” as Aristotle suggests, “to become good.”

-Dialogues with Antiquity: How to Keep a Republic
+How to Keep a Republic

 At the conclusion of the Constitutional Convention, when asked whether the new government of the United States was a monarchy or a republic, Benjamin Franklin replied, “A republic, if you can keep it.”
 What is a republic, and how do we keep it?
 How do we preserve liberty and justice for all against threats of domination?
 What role should checks and balances and the rule of law play in our political system?
 Which virtues are required for political leaders and citizens?
 And how can citizens hold their leaders accountable?
 These questions animate the tradition of civic republicanism that inspired an influential strand of Western political thought which includes Cicero, Machiavelli, Mary Wollstonecraft, and the American Founders, along with abolitionists, women’s suffragists, civil rights activists, and community organizers.
 This seminar seeks to understand the classical sources and key concepts of civic republicanism and explore how we can apply these ancient insights to preserve liberty, prevent domination, and hold power accountable in our own time.